playframework/play-slick/README.md

-Note that only Play 2.1.2 is supported.
+Note that only Play 2.1.x is supported by the 0.4.x series.
+The Play 2.2 will be supported in the 0.5.x series.

 Please read more about usage on the [wiki](https://github.com/freekh/play-slick/wiki)